avinashbot/redd/README.md

    ```

 ## OAuth2
 Redd also provides a wrapper to connect to reddit via OAuth2.
 The client's methods are similar to the authenticated client, given that you have the required scopes.
 Refer to [reddit's api](https://www.reddit.com/dev/api/oauth) for the various scopes.
 Getting it running is really simple and can even be used to integrate reddit's features into a [Rails](https://github.com/rails/rails) application.
+Another plus is that logging in via OAuth2 lets you make twice as many requests without hitting a rate limit (1/second).
 Let's try logging into reddit with [**sinatra**](http://www.sinatrarb.com/).

 The first thing you need to do is to create an OAuth2 application in reddit [**here**](https://ssl.reddit.com/prefs/apps).
 For more information, refer to [**"Getting Started"**](https://github.com/reddit/reddit/wiki/OAuth2#getting-started) on reddit's wiki.